-The standard t-nut layout for years has been the 72 t-nut pattern.
-72 t-nuts is how many t-nuts that you will install on a 4' x 8' sheet of 3/4" ACX plywood.
+The standard T-nut layout for years has been the 72 T-nut pattern.
+72 T-nuts is how many T-nuts you will install on a 4' x 8' sheet of 3/4" ACX plywood.
 You would choose this pattern if you are building a school wall or a trampoline park.
-There are limitations with the 72 pattern as the spaces are 18" apart.
-That leaves a lot of open space between holds.
-If you want to be setting routes and boulder problems, scroll down to the 98 pattern.
+There are limitations with the 72 pattern as the vertical space between t-nuts is 16" apart in a straight line.
+That can leave a lot of open space between holds.
+If you want to set routes and boulder problems, scroll down to the 128-pattern.

-The 105 t-nut pattern is for system walls.
-System Walls use the grid pattern.
-System walls need to be symmetrical with a tight t-nut spacing for the most options to be able to overlap paths.
-The grid pattern makes it easy to set up repeating holds/moves.
+128-t-nut System Walls use a 6" grid pattern.
+System walls need to be symmetrical with a tight T-nut spacing for most options to overlap paths.
+This 128 T-nut grid pattern makes setting up repeating holds/moves easy.

 The 256 pattern is the pattern we are using for our 22-panel wall here at Atomik.
 It gives us the most amount of staggered T-nuts possible per panel which gives us the most options to set five-star quality boulder problems.
 The layout is directional so that when you stack panels on top or side by side, the spacing is consistent between the panels.